kjolley/BIGSdb_documentation/rest.rst

    * next - URI to next page of results
    * first - URI to first page of results
    * last - URI to last page of results
+   * return_all - URI to page containing all results (paging disabled)

 .. _db_loci_locus: